Doonesbury by Garry Trudeau for March 14, 2012

 15. Missing large

-JoeStoppinghem Premium Member about 12 years ago
+JoeStoppinghem Premium Member over 12 years ago

 Less Government=More Freedom?What about the health insurance industry?.Our ‘better company plan," doesn’t start until I spend $4k for my family, including prescriptions.
 Plus I have to have anything pre-approved, besides a yearly physical.. .At this rate, I’d rather be on a single payer plan at a less cost per month, than this hurry up and die plan..